Commercial Leases

 -

 There is a translation key (widget) on the mirrored blog for ease of reading for non-English speaking members of the public or professionals.
-The mirrored blog can be found at http://roberthaybarrister.blogspot.com.au/ When premises are sold the question often arises as to whether a tenant can enforce covenants contained in the lease against the new owner?
-At common
+The mirrored blog can be found at http://roberthaybarrister.blogspot.com.au/ Landlords need to be very careful about what they say when negotiating leases because s.243 of the Australian Consumer Law provides a wronged tenant with…

 -